PaulTreanor/paultreanor.com/pages/notarize-mac-app.md

 All MacOS apps must be code-signed and notarized or else users won't be able to install them.

 ### Prerequisites
-Before you can notarize your app, you need to join the Apple Developer Program which costs €100/year (a not so nice gatekeeping measure from Apple).
+Before you can notarize your app, you need to join the Apple Developer Program which costs €100/year (a not-so-nice gatekeeping measure from Apple).
 Then you'll need to set up some Apple Developer Program certificates in your Keychain.
 [This RocketRide blog post](https://www.rocketride.io/blog/macos-code-sign-notarize-electron-app) is a helpful guide through this painful process.

-Thankfully, these steps are a one-time ordeal for your first macOS app.
+Mercifully these steps are a one-time ordeal for your first MacOS app.
 For subsequent apps, [electron-builder should handle code-signing](https://www.electron.build/code-signing.html) as part of its build process so long as your Keychain credentials are set up correctly.

 ### Notarizing
 The [Electron Notarize](https://github.com/electron/notarize) npm module is helpful here.
-To use the module create the files *notarize.js* and *.env*. **You must add `.env` to your `.gitignore` file** as it contains secrets that you don't want to commit to your GitHub repo.
+To use the module create the files *notarize.js* and *.env*. **You must add *.env* to your `.gitignore` file** as it contains secrets that you don't want to commit to your GitHub repo.

 **notarize.js**
 ```js